mauriciomaniglia/quiz-mobile-app/README.md

 ```
 As an online customer
 I want to start the game
-So I can start to guess the answers before the time runs out
+So I can start to play the game
 ```

 #### Scenarios (Acceptance criteria)